Warped geometric information on the optimisation of Euclidean functions: Riemannian conjugate gradient (RCG) with backward retraction

 Usually, in practice, the exponential map is replaced by the \emph{retraction map} $\mathcal{R}_{\bx_k} (t_k \bV_{ k})$ and the \emph{parallel transport} by the vector transport $\mathcal{T}_{\bx_k, \bx_{k + 1}}(t_k \boldsymbol{V}_k)$.
 In this way the iterative updates take the form,

-From the numerical viewpoint both of these operations, when suitable defined, do not require solving a system of differential equations to compute both geodesics and parallel transport.
-Moreover, they can alleviated the computational cost considerably while preserving the convergence guarantees of RCG methods \citep{absil:2008, boumal:2023}.
-These operations are define as follows,
+From the numerical viewpoint both of these operations, when suitable defined, do not require solving a system of differentials equations.
+Moreover, they can alleviate the computational overhead considerably while preserving the convergence guarantees of RCG methods \citep{absil:2008, boumal:2023}.
+We refer to these operations as in \cite{absil:2008}, Definition 4.1.1 (page 55) and Definition 8.1.1 (page 169).